Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Stability of Covariate Balancing Weights

 \subsection{Stability of Weights in Randomized Trials}

 First, we look at two instances of covariate balancing weights that can be found without any additional optimization procedure in the randomized trial setting.
-These are IPWs under randomized trials and IPWs with a known regression parameter.
+These are IPW under a randomized trial and IPW with a known regression parameter.